 We're always looking for people who want to help out.
 Here are some tips to getting started.
 First, get familiar with the information on this page, and the links to the side.
-In particular, you should look at the Mailing Lists page and join the openssl-dev or openssl-users list, or both.
+In particular, you should look at the Mailing Lists page and join the openssl-project or openssl-users list, or both.
 After that, here are some ideas:

 - Look through the OpenSSL issues on GitHub.